What is the manage_links permission in WordPress?

 How can you control who has the manage_links permission?

-You can control who has the manage_links permission by installing the Capability Manager Enhanced plugin.
+You can control who has the manage_links permission by using the PublishPress Capabilities plugin.

 - Check or uncheck the “manage links” box in the “Other WordPress Core Capabilities” area.